0x1B05/english/cnn10/content/20240402.typ

 Owooooo, sorry, just getting reintroduced to my inner wolf.
 That's a lot like what's happening in Colorado, where people voted to reintroduce wolves back to their state.
 That's the first time ever in the country's history that the state has voted on this kind of ballot initiative.
 But as Lucy Kafanov shows us, after the vote passed by a slim margin, some folks in the more rural parts of the state weren't exactly howling with joy.

-Humans adapting with wolves going to be, the biggest obstacle we're going to be dealing with.
+Humans adapting with wolves is going to be the biggest obstacle we're going to be dealing with.
 After being nearly eradicated from Colorado about 80 years ago, wolves are officially back in the state thanks to the first ever voter-mandated reintroduction of endangered wolves in U.S. history.
 These wolves, captured in Oregon, will set free in Colorado's wilderness last December.

 "You're hungry.
 I never thought I'd be able to be so close to a wolf."